The curve cone of almost complex 4-manifolds: Configurations of negative curves on rational and ruled surfaces

+When $k=6$, there exists $3$ mutually intersecting $-1$ curve classes.
+For example, $H-E_1-E_2, H-E_3-E_4, H-E_5-E_6$, or Cremona equivalently, $E_6, 2H-E_1-E_2-E_3-E_4-E_6, H-E_5-E_6$.
+There might be two possible configurations: all $3$ curves intersect at a single point, or the mutual intersections are different.
+When we blow down one of the $-1$ curves, we have two square $0$ curves, tangent to each other or intersecting at two different points respectively.
+To apply our induction argument in Theorem \ref{conf}, we need to show that the latter configuration is the generic one.

-The case of $k=7$ introduces a new type of $-1$ curves, {\it i.e.} class (3) in Proposition \ref{a>0}.
+When $k=7$, we have a new type of $-1$ curves, {\it i.e.} class (3) in Proposition \ref{a>0}.
 Thus there are possibly a negative curve and a $-1$ rational curve having intersection number $2$.
-All the argument for $k\le 6$ went through, except now we will have a square $3$ class $C'=3H-E_1-\cdots -E_6$ (the corresponding $C=3H-E_1-\cdots -E_6-2E_7$) to deal with.
+After combinatorially blowdown, we will have a square $3$ class $C'=3H-E_1-\cdots -E_6$ (the corresponding $C$ is $3H-E_1-\cdots -E_6-2E_7$) to deal with.
 This is a class of $J$-genus $1$.
-As above, by induction, we have a complex structure on $M'=\mathbb CP^2\#6\overline{\mathbb CP^2}$ such that the combinatorial blown down of the negative curve configuration is realized.
-We look at the the class $C'$.
-When we blow up at $M'$ at one point, we will have an embedded rational curve in class $E_7$, and a possibly reducible curve in class $C$.
-Hence for any given point on $M'$ there is a non-embedded (possibly reducible) subvariety in class $C'$ whose one singular (nodal, cusp or multiple) point is that point.
-These three types of singularities correspond to $E_7$ is secant to, tangent to, or an irreducible component of the subvariety representing $C$.
+Our induction argument works well to this single class, since one can show that a non-generic blow up has to be at a point on a negative curve, after a delicate analysis of the reducible curves in class $C$.